For your convenience, many of the products we link too are affiliate links which means we may earn money if you purchase a product we recommend.

 Prepare Your Best Alternatives

 A good negotiator will know that you can’t always get what you want, even if you are an exceptionally smooth talker.
-That’s why you should head into negotiations with a best alternative scenario, so you have a baseline for when to accept or reject an offer.
+That’s why you should head into negotiations with the best alternative scenario, so you have a baseline for when to accept or reject an offer.
+This is also why it is important to practice positive negotiation techniques.